 - Rehabilitation services

 - Lost wages

 - Future lost earnings

 - Compensation for disfigurement or physical impairment resulting from the accident

 In nearly all cases, the victim will receive additional compensation for pain and suffering.
 This type of compensation can help pay for your mental health care needs, vital to a full recovery after a serious bike accident.

 Liability of Parties in Cases Involving Defective Bicycle Parts

-- Design Defect: An injury results due to the overall poor design of a bike.
+- Design Defect: An injury results due to the overall poor design of a bike that creates safety issues

-- Manufacturing Defect: An injury results due to a defect in a bike component.
+- Manufacturing Defect: An injury results due to a defect in bike component parts

-- Failure to Warn Defect: An injury results due to the lack of proper warning that should have accompanied the bicycle at the time of sale.
+- Failure to Warn Defect: An injury results from the lack of proper warning that should have accompanied the bicycle at the time of sale

 In most cases, a solo bike accident case will involve a manufacturing or design defect.
-Bicycle companies may have failed to test a bike before releasing it onto the market, and this can result in a poor bike design.
+For example, bicycle companies may have failed to test a bike before releasing it onto the market, resulting in a poor bike design.

 Inspecting the Bike Parts Causing Your Injuries